vyro-gg/vyro/README.md

 VYRO is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## About the Team
-VYRO is led by Toogun Miracle and operates under MTCX IO MEDIA, a Nigerian-based digital development studio specializing in blockchain applications.
+VYRO is led by mtcxdev and operates under MTCX IO MEDIA, a digital development studio specializing in blockchain applications.
 The team includes smart contract engineers, frontend/backend developers, UX specialists, and community growth strategists.